Mirasol Springs

 Low Density Residential Planning

-Mirasol Springs has been intentionally designed with unusually low density residential layout to meet the vision of the project.
+Mirasol Springs has been intentionally designed with unusually low-density residential layout to meet the vision of the project.
 Urban sprawl from Austin and surrounding cities has long been a concern of local residents in the immediate region.
 Mirasol Springs, as proposed, would achieve ideal development to land preservation ratios for generations in the future and meet our vision.
+The gross impervious cover on the project will be less than 4.5% and net impervious cover will be less than 7%.

 Architectural Guidelines

-Conservation home sites will be reviewed and approved by a Mirasol Springs Architectural Standards Committee.
+All properties on the site will be covered by deed restrictions.
+The Architectural Control Committee will enforce the deed restrictions to ensure projects are uniquely compatible with the environment.
 The intention will be to create precedents that embrace the character of the Hill Country, where building and nature blend together as one experience.
-These guidelines will include the approval of home placement within a site as well as locations of foot paths, footbridges, gates, walls and signs.
+These guidelines will include the approval of home placement within a site and architectural and landscape design.

 Development Timeline

 The first phase of development, which includes the permitting and entitlement process is underway.
-Construction is expected to begin in summer 2022 with anticipated opening in summer 2024.
+Construction is expected to begin in the Summer of 2025 with an anticipated opening in the Summer of 2027.